Lepa Brena: 1984–1990: Bato, Bato and Hajde da se volimo

 1984 saw Brena and her band begin a cooperation with a new manager and producer, Raka Đokić.
 Bato, Bato (Brother, Brother), their third album, was released the same year.
 A new provocative image was accompanied by a new musical style, different from the one fostered by Popović.
-Later that year, they held a concert in neighboring Romania, at the stadium in Timișoara to an audience of 65 000, what was at time among the most successful concerts of a Yugoslav musician outside their home country.
+The album sold 1.1 million copies, becoming one of the best-selling albums in Yugoslavia.
+Later that year, they held a concert in neighboring Romania, at the stadium in Timișoara to an audience of 65,000, what was at time among the most successful concerts of a Yugoslav musician outside their home country.

 Lepa Brena established a cooperation with Serbian folk star Miroslav Ilić and recorded a collaborative extended play Jedan dan života (One Day of Life, 1985), which featured four songs, including a romantic duet called "Jedan dan života", and the song "Živela Jugoslavija" (Long Live Yugoslavia), which was received with a mixed response.
 The latter song was in line with Brena's only official political stance: an uncompromising support of a united Yugoslavia, with her becoming a symbol of this view.

 Their next three albums—Pile moje (My Little One, 1984), Voli me, voli (Love Me, Love, 1986) and Uske pantalone (Tight Trousers, 1986)—would propel her to the throne of the Yugoslav music scene.
 By the end of 1986, Lepa Brena had become the star of Belgrade social jet-set, and the most popular public figure in Yugoslavia.